JnyJny/busylight/README.md

 <br>

 [BusyLight for Humans™][0] gives you control of USB attached LED lights from a variety of vendors.
-Lights can be controlled via the command-line, using a HTTP API or imported directly into your own Python project.
+Lights can be controlled via the command-line or using a HTTP API.
+Please consider [Busylight Core][1] if you'd like to integrate USB light control into your own Python application.

 ![All Supported Lights][DEMO]
 Flag<sup>1</sup>,